openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-Forcibly updating the Nginx current time cache.
+Forcibly updates the Nginx current time cache.
 This call involves a syscall and thus has some overhead, so do not abuse it.

 This API was first introduced in `v0.3.1rc32`.